aurelia/framework/doc/article/en-US/jspm-setup.md

 npm install -g jspm
 ```

-> Info
-> Don't want to use jspm?
-No problem.
-All Aurelia packages are available via [Bower](http://bower.io/), GitHub and NPM.

 ## [Setting up the Project Structure and Build](aurelia-doc://section/2/version/1.0.0)

 With the tooling installed, we can now turn our attention to setting up a basic structure for your app.
 We'll begin by downloading a skeleton.
 We've got several versions available for you based on your language and tooling preferences.
 Please download the latest skeletons now.